Axoguard Nerve Protector for Cubital Tunnel Syndrome

 The trial does not specify if you need to stop taking your current medications.
 However, if you are taking medications that may cause or contribute to nerve problems, or if you are using narcotics frequently for pain not related to your ulnar nerve, you might need to stop or adjust them.
 It's best to discuss your specific medications with the trial team.

-What data supports the effectiveness of the treatment Axoguard HA+ Nerve Protector for cubital tunnel syndrome?
+What prior data suggests that the Axoguard HA+ Nerve Protector is safe for use in cubital tunnel decompression procedures?

-How does the Axoguard HA+ Nerve Protector treatment differ from other treatments for cubital tunnel syndrome?
+What evidence suggests that the Axoguard HA+ Nerve Protector is effective for cubital tunnel syndrome?

 This trial is for adults over 18 who've had previous cubital tunnel decompression surgery but still experience symptoms like pain, numbness, or muscle weakness in the hand.
 They must have documented ulnar nerve issues at the elbow and be ready for a first revision surgery where Axoguard HA+ Nerve Protector will be used.